scribe-public/sample-policies/docs/v2/initiatives/rules/git/coding-permissions.md

 Verify only allowed users committed to the repository.

 :::note
-This rule requires Unsigned Git SBOM.
+This rule requires Git SBOM.
 :::
 :::tip
 Signed Evidence for this rule **IS NOT** required by default but is recommended.